kubermatic/docs/content/kubermatic/master/advanced/opa_integration/_index.en.md

 ### Managing Constraints

-Constraints are manages similarly to Constraint Templates through Kubermatic CRD wrappers around the Gatkeeper Constraints, the difference being that Constraints are managed on the user cluster level.
+Constraints are managed similarly to Constraint Templates through Kubermatic CRD wrappers around the Gatkeeper Constraints, the difference being that Constraints are managed on the user cluster level.
 Furthermore, due to the way Gatekeeper works, Constraints need to be associated with a Constraint Template.